GreenhouseCI/blog.greenhouseci.com/android-turorial/android-tutorial.md

 As soon as you submit a repository, either public or private, Greenhouse takes a first look at it by listing the `branches` in this repository.
 The next step for you is to **select the branch** you want Greenhouse to scan for projects from.
-To do this you just have to select one branch from the dropdown.
-If you're confident in your choice, hit the green "select branch" button.
+To do this you just have to select a branch from the dropdown.
+If you're confident in your  ##  maybe this somehow implies that the branch cannot be changed afterwards? not sure. choice, hit the green "select branch" button.

-Clicking on the "select branch" makes send out a request to our builder to start scanning the specified repository from this branch.
+Clicking on the "select branch" makes send out a request to our builder to start scanning the   ## I think this might be too technical.
+I think from the user's perspective it should be a singular Greenhouse that takes care of everything specified repository from this branch.
 This includes cloning the repository, looking for projects from it and searching for the configurations.